zzulueta/mslearn-ai-agents/Instructions/04-semantic-kernel.md

     - **Hub name**: *A unique name - for example `my-ai-hub`*
     - **Subscription**: *Your Azure subscription*
     - **Resource group**: *Create a new resource group with a unique name (for example, `my-ai-resources`), or select an existing one*
-    - **Location**: **Location**: Select any of the following regions\*:
+    - **Location**: Select a region from the following:\*
+        - australiaeast
-        - East US
+        - eastus
-        - Japan East
+        - eastus2
-        - UK South
+        - francecentral
-        - West US
+        - swedencentral
     - **Connect Azure AI Services or Azure OpenAI**: *Create a new AI Services resource with an appropriate name (for example, `my-ai-services`) or use an existing one*
     - **Connect Azure AI Search**: Skip connecting

-   > \* At the time of writing, the OpenAI *gpt-35-turbo* model we're going to use in this exercise is available for use with agents in these regions.
-You can check the latest regional availability for specific models in the [Azure AI Foundry documentation](https://learn.microsoft.com/azure/ai-foundry/how-to/deploy-models-serverless-availability#region-availability).
-In the event of a regional quota limit being reached later in the exercise, there's a possibility you may need to create another resource in a different region.
+    > \* At the time of writing, these regions support the gpt-4 model for use in agents.
+Model quotas are constrained at the tenant level by regional quotas.
+In the event of a quota limit being reached later in the exercise, there's a possibility you may need to create another project in a different region.

 1. Select **Next** and review your configuration.
 Then select **Create** and wait for the process to complete.
 1. When your project is created, close any tips that are displayed and review the project page in Azure AI Foundry portal, which should look similar to the following image: